OpenClassrooms-Student-Center/alumnis/content/students/nathan.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Savoir faire de vrai application professionnel iOS !
+objective: Savoir faire de vraies applications professionnelles iOS !
-short_description: Passioner par l'informatique, j'ai appris de nombreuses compétences en autodidacte.
+short_description: Passionné par l'informatique, j'ai appris de nombreuses compétences en autodidacte.

 # don't touch that
 template: students